v6d-io/v6d/docs/notes/vineyard-operator.rst

   assembly-job1-86c99c995f-nzns8     1/1     Punning     0          8m
   assembly-job2-646b78f494-cvz2w     1/1     Punning     0          9m

-The above process of the assembly operation is shown in the `local assembly e2e test <https://github.com/v6d-io/v6d/blob/main/k8s/test/e2e/assembly/local-assembly-e2e.yaml>`_.
+The above process of the assembly operation is shown in the `local assembly e2e test`_.
-You could refer `assembly workload <https://github.com/v6d-io/v6d/tree/main/k8s/test/e2e/assembly-demo>`_ and `local assembly operation <https://github.com/v6d-io/v6d/tree/main/k8s/test/e2e/local-assembly-container>`_ to get more details.
+You could refer `assembly demo`_ and `local assembly operation`_ to get more details.

-Besides, we also support `distributed assembly operation <https://github.com/v6d-io/v6d/tree/main/k8s/test/e2e/distributed-assembly-container>`_, you could try the `distributed assembly e2e test <https://github.com/v6d-io/v6d/blob/main/k8s/test/e2e/assembly/distributed-assembly-e2e.yaml>` to get some inspiration.
+Besides, we also support `distributed assembly operation`_, you could try the `distributed assembly e2e test` to get some inspiration.

 Repartition
 ^^^^^^^^^^^

 Repartition is a mechanism to repartition the data in the vineyard cluster.
 It's useful when the number of workers can't meet the need for partitions.
 E.g. Assuming a workload creates 4 partitions, but the number of workers in the next workload is only 3, the repartition mechanism will repartition the partitions from 4 to 3 so that the next workload can work as expected.
-At present, the vineyard operator only supports repartition based on `dask <https://www.dask.org/get-started>`_.
+At present, the vineyard operator only supports repartition based on `dask`_.

 Dask Repartition Demo